 Every year, we support the Send a Cow charity at our Lenten Lunch.
 The College’s catering staff provide a frugal lunch of soup and bread, with the money saved from the usual meal time offerings going towards preventing poverty and hunger in Africa.

 Every summer we hold our Jazz on a Summer’s Evening event.
-2018s concert raised nearly £9,000 for the Riverside Counselling Service in Henley.
+2019s concert raised £8,000 for Epilepsy Action.